Full time or part time

 The Bachelor of Arts and Media can be completed in three years of full time study, or part time equivalent.
 In your first year, you will be exposed to all areas of arts and design through compulsory courses in Lens-based Media, Graphic Design, Object Design and Image Making along with Communication and Critical studies relevant to the creative industries.
 In your second year, you will dig deeper with courses critical design thinking and professional practice, and advanced your skills in the creative areas of your choice.

 In your third and final year, you will complete this Bachelor programme with a major project, tying together research, independent study and a presenting your final studio project work at the end of year BAM exhibition.
-See work from our BAM 2017 graduates.

 Through all of the courses in the Bachelor of Arts and Media programme, you will be working towards being able to